param-mehta/Datacamp-Projects/Analysis TV Data/README.md

-Analyzing TV data and generating insights into game outcomes, viewership, and halftime shows of Super Bowl.
+Analyzing TV data and gaining insights into game outcomes, viewership, and halftime shows of Super Bowl.